zipvilization/Zipvilization/world/solumtools/index.md

 ---

-# From Data to World
+# From Blockchain to World

-The informational path is simple:
+The complete informational path is:

-**BLOCKCHAIN STATE + CANONICAL RULES**
+**BLOCKCHAIN + CONTRACT + POOL + BLOCK PROGRESSION**
 ↓
-**SOLUMTOOLS** — Data / observation / translation
+**CANONICAL RULES**
 ↓
-**SOLUMWORLD** — Graphical world representation
+**SOLUMTOOLS** — Data / derivation / translation
 ↓
+**SOLUMWORLD** — Broad graphical world
+↓
-**SOLUMVIEW** — Detailed Colonist / Territory exploration
+**SOLUMVIEW** — Detailed exploration inside Territory

 Additional interfaces such as Metrics may organize selected signals for specific analytical purposes.

-Humans and AI can then reason from the same underlying evidence at different levels of abstraction.
+Humans and Artificial Intelligence can then reason from the same underlying evidence at different levels of abstraction.

 ---